 We stayed on budget for our accommodation in Amsterdam, but totally splurged in Lucerne!
 Check it out over on this post!

-Once you are checked into where ever you choose to stay, avoid the urge to take a nap and head out for some site-seeing.
+Once you are checked into where ever you choose to stay for your 3 days in Amsterdam, avoid the urge to take a nap and head out for some site-seeing.
 Check out the Flower Market, shops, and more.
 We arrived on a red-eye flight from Orlando so we were exhausted but wanted to take advantage of the beautiful day.

 - Book your tickets online in advance.
 They release 80% of the tickets, for a specific day, two months in advance.
 If you end up there on a whim, they still have 20% of the tickets available for the day-of.